People who are experiencing an addiction or problem use, have an array of

 more often then not people are consciously aware of triggers but lack the

-skills, desire, boundaries and practice in managing triggers.
+skills in managing triggers.

 Avoidance of certain people or situations can be seen as a